opus1993/pubrepo/content/post/2021-05-21-data-evangelist-part-12/index.md

 ## What will it mean to farm in the future?

 Rhishi Pethe works as a product manager on Project Mineral at Alphabet X, focused on sustainable agriculture.
 He writes this weekly newsletter and a companion blog to learn, connect, and to build a community to drive meaningful change.
+Check it out, subscribe, and punch that "like" button.

 ------